 As you can imagine from the expression "the sword art that can be practiced by 3 generations," there is no age limit in learning Kummooyeh.
 Starting from around age 13, teens, adults and even seniors can exercise this sword art.
 It is not that difficult to see children, parents and grand parents exercise together in Korea.
 Seeing people of the ages of 50 or 60 who start to learn this sword art is not unusual either.
 You don't need any martial arts background to start training.
 Kummooyeh is open to everyone!

-The first month is $75, plus a one time registration fee of $100, including uniform and sparring sword.
-One month of Unlimited Kummooyeh (Sword Martial Art) classes for $175 total!
+The first month of Unlimited Kummooyeh (Sword Martial Art) classes for $199 total!